Evidential Sparsification of Multimodal Latent Spaces in Conditional Variational Autoencoders: Evidential Theory for Latent Space Reduction

-Since $w_{jk}$ does not actually depend on $j$, summing over $j$ in $w_{jk} = w_{jk}^{+} - w_{jk}^{-}$ maintains the equality $w_{k} = w_{k}^{+} - w_{k}^{-}$, as required.
-The corresponding parameters in \cref{eq:weight} are then: where $\hat{\beta}_{jk}$ are the last hidden layer weights learned by the neural network a priori.
+where $\hat{\beta}_{jk}$ are the output linear layer weights learned by the neural network a priori.
 These parameters match those of \citet{denoeux2018long}, except $\phi_{j}(y_{i})$ replaces $\mu_{j} = \frac{1}{N}\sum_{i=1}^{N}\phi_{j}(y_{i})$ in $\alpha_{jk}$.
 The $\alpha_{jk}$ bias term is now a function of the test input query $y_{i}$.
-By choosing to treat each input $y_{i}$ individually at test time, we remove the dependency in $w_{jk}$ on $j$, facilitating our desired behavior within the singleton mass function.
+By choosing to treat each input $y_{i}$ individually at test time, we remove the dependency in $w_{jk}$ on $j$, facilitating our desired behavior in the singleton mass function.
 We show that the new $\alpha_{jk}$ and $\beta_{jk}$ parameters satisfy the constraint to achieve equivalency with the softmax transformation in \cref{sec:appendix_a}.
 We posit that filtering out the classes with zero singleton belief mass values according to the proposed definition removes only the classes without direct evidence in their support, while imposing a more concentrated distribution output.